2015 HSC Rules and Procedures guide

 It is your responsibility to ensure that you are eligible to undertake the courses for which you are entered.
 You could jeopardise your HSC if you enrol in a course for which you are not eligible.

-If you transfer from one school to another after entering for the HSC, you must ensure that your new school has informed the Board.
-You will receive a new Confirmation of Entry, which you must sign and return to your principal.
+If you transfer from one school to another after entering for the HSC, you must ensure that your new school has informed the BOSTES.
+You will receive a new Confirmation of Entry, which you must sign and return to your school.

-For most Board Developed Courses, school-based assessment throughout the HSC course contributes 50% of your HSC mark, and is reported on your Course Report and Record of Achievement.
+For most Board Developed Courses, school-based assessment throughout the HSC course contributes 50% of your HSC mark.
+This is reported on your Record of Achievement.

 For each course, schools prepare and administer an assessment program in accordance with the syllabus.
-The syllabus identifies the components of the course to be assessed and their weightings.
+The components of the course to be assessed and their weightings can be found in the Assessment and Reporting document for the syllabuses on the BOSTES website.
 The timing and weighting of tasks are determined by the school.

 Assessment tasks are designed to measure knowledge, skills and understanding in relation to a wide range of outcomes.
 Tasks may include tests, written assignments, practical activities, fieldwork and projects.

-When you begin your HSC course, your school will provide you with details of your assessment tasks, including weighting and due dates.
+When you begin your HSC course, your school will provide you with details of your assessment tasks, including weightings and due dates.

 If you studied a course at an institution outside your home school, the assessment mark is provided by the outside institution.

 No assessment mark is reported for VET courses or courses studied with an outside tutor.